Equestrian Needs Ltd

 Sadly, the time will eventually come for us to say goodbye which sometimes means we are faced with making a difficult decision.
 Ease offer a support service on Preparing for Pet Loss which you may find helpful.

 We love our horses so much that is can be very difficult to let them go but the horse's welfare is paramount.
+It is important that you as a horse owner, understand the reasons for euthanasia and the options available to you so that when the time comes, you can say goodbye in a dignified and peaceful way.
 There are a number of considerations and below you will find information which we hope will help you make an informed decision.

 Farewell - Making the Right Decision